Romance in the Rain: Supporting cast

 The father of Yiping, Lu Zhenhua is a retired, respected general.
 He was married to nine women, all of whom he eventually lost interest in.
 As a result of his tragic romance with Pingping, Lu Zhenhua is inclined to marry any woman who bears a resemblance to Pingping.
-It is revealed later after he died that the person who bore the closest resemblance towards his long-lost love Pingping was not his wives but his daughter ,the deceased Xinping, the sister of Yiping and daughter of Wenpei who became his favorite daughter.
-Although his relationship with Yiping is tumultuous at the beginning, especially after he whipped her, the two eventually build a strong bond through their similarities and as the series goes on Yiping grew to love him.
-He died after getting shot while fighting off Japanese soldiers trying to protect Yiping and Shuhuan.
+It is revealed later after he died that the person who bore the closest resemblance towards his long-lost love Pingping was not his wives but his daughter, the deceased Xinping, the sister of Yiping and daughter of Wenpei who became his favorite daughter.
+Although his relationship with Yiping is tumultuous at the beginning, especially after he whips her, the two eventually build a strong bond through their similarities and as the series goes on Yiping grows to love him.
+He dies after getting shot while fighting off Japanese soldiers trying to protect Yiping and Shuhuan.